| | | | | Conceptual

 experiences.
 The term sketchbook is defined.
 They talk about how they observed

 things with the eye of an artist and record the things we see and like.
+7. When we look at the sketchbook

 at a later time we see a record of our lives just like in a diary.
 The term

 diary is defined as a record kept of what a person does, sees, and thinks.
+8. Ask the students what other

 kinds of books they know about that tells about a person’s life and